emersonwooge1/github.io/README.md

 Hello All!
 I'm working through an online data scientist course called dataquest.
-It's been a great resource and I would highly reccomend it for anyone looking to further their data science skills.
+It's been a great resource and I would highly recommend it for anyone looking to further their data science skills.
 These are my projects I've been working :)